AvLog is a free tool from AvLink — the pilot job platform.Explore AvLink

 A look inside AvLog

-Five tabs that do the work: a flight log in your country's format, a Summary that totals everything, and a Currency tab that checks your recency against your authority's own rules.
+Six tabs that do the work: a flight log in your country's format, a Summary that totals everything, a Trends tab that charts your last 12 months, and a Currency tab that checks your recency against your authority's own rules.

 AvLog Flight Log tab — one flight per row with the columns of a real FAA logbook, totals building automatically